 $ git clone https://github.com/foxlet/macOS-Simple-KVM.git $ cd macOS-Simple-KVM $ ./jumpstart.sh

 Make sure to do this in a working directory where you want the VM files to live.
-The jumpstart script defaults to high sierra.
+The jumpstart script defaults to 10.15 Catalina.
 If you would rather install mojave, or high sierra, just run it with the corresponding argument, e.g.

 The jumpstart script should make the recovery media for your VM to install from.
 After it finishes, simply create a qcow2 image by running